jamesmagige/Jey/README.md

 # Mapping-with-folium-and-Python
-# This is just to help you start your mapping carrer using python and folium
+# This is just to help you start your mapping career using python and folium